yiphei/yif-AI/deep_sight_transformer/README.md

 # DeepSight (WIP)
 > NB: LaTeX here is optimized for Github's Markdown, so please view it on Github.
 Also, Safari does not render Github's LaTeX well, so Chrome is advised.

 Virtually all autoregressive models are trained with the singular objective of next token prediction.
-They don't have an explicit objective to think beyond the next token (though they implicitly will).
-Here, I present a new transformer model DeepSight that includes this additional objective of planning beyond the next token.
+They don't have an explicit objective to think beyond the next token (though they implicitly do).
+Here, I present a new transformer model, DeepSight, that includes this additional objective of planning beyond the next token.
 DeepSight beats, with fewer parameters, a canonical decoder-only transformer, both in train and validation loss.

 ## Motivations